cpurificacao/cpurificacao/README.md

 ### What am I currently studying?

-- AWS and Cloud Architecture
+- AWS and Cloud Architecture;
-- Shell Scripting
+- Shell Scripting;
-- Clean Code and Architecture
+- Clean Code and Architecture;
-- Docker and Kubernetes
+- Docker and Kubernetes;
-- CI/CD
+- CI/CD.